-- It helps what triggers people to take initiative and donate.
+- It helps to find what triggers people to take initiative and donate.

-- Identify current trends and craft campaigns to appeal to the general public.
+- Identifies current trends and craft campaigns to appeal to the general public.

-- Establish connections with supporters and people who are interested in such campaigns.
+- Establishes connections with supporters and people who are interested in such campaigns.

-- To join in new conversations and understand what’s on people’s minds that help to be prompt.
+- It helps you join new conversations, understand what’s on people’s minds and be prompt.
 And, resolve queries and complaints.

-- Determine which strategy works in your favor.
+- Determines which strategy works in your favor.

-- Understand the best source or channels to establish communications.
+- Helps you understand the best source or channels to establish communications.

-- Connect with popular and relevant social media influencers to give momentum to your mission.
+- Helps you to connect with popular and relevant social media influencers to give momentum to your mission.

 - To gauge their level of awareness amongst the audience.

-- To check brand mentions and its impact in different areas.
+- To check brand mentions and their impact in different areas.

-- To know more about buzz on social media and measure sentiment surrounding the buzz.
+- To know more about the buzz on social media and measure the sentiment surrounding it.

 Social Media Monitoring to Track Success of Nonprofit Organizations